 The Florida Caverns State Park in Marianna is situated on the Chipola River and is Florida's answer to Mammoth Cave.
 Its uniqueness offers the only dry cave tour in the state.
 A guide eagerly tells the story of the formations of a wonderland of lit stalagmites, stalactites, soda straws, dripping water, bats, and rocks shaped like cartoon characters in about 45 minutes.
 Camping, trails, horse stables, and picnic pavilions are scattered on the grounds.
 Rental canoes are available to explore the natural bridge at the Chipola River.
-The Visitor Center tell its-belowthe-surface story.
+The Visitor Center tells its-below-the-surface story.
 Keep in mind, the cave is closed to the public on Tuesdays and Wednesdays.
-Check the park's website, floridastateparks.org, for status of park openings due to Hurricane Michael damage in October 2018.
+Check the park's website, floridastateparks.org, for details on parks hours.

 Falling Waters State Park is a 73-foot tall waterfall which locals proudly say is a must-see.
+The park is a charming find in this neck of the woods.
 Falling Waters is south of Chipley and offers 170 acres and short, hilly hiking trails through the woods.
 Expect to spot butterflies during migrations, gopher turtles, and rare black fox squirrels.
 The park is littered with limestone formations and the loud falls drops into a deep ravine.
 Factor in this park's high elevation for Florida (at more than 320 feet) and consider it a nature-lover's treat.
-Grayton Beach State Park is ranked consistently as one of the most beautiful beaches nationally.
+Grayton Beach State Park is consistantly ranked nationally as one of the most beautiful beaches.
 White sands.
 Dunes.
 Sea oats.
 Clear turquoise water in the Gulf of Mexico.
 Just add the ahhhhs.
-32: EXPLORF stal State Parks These parks are protected, pristine, and peaceful, yet close to exclusive shopping and casual and fine dining eateries.
-Dr. Beach raves about Grayton State Park, near Seaside on 30A, so why differ with an expert?
+N 2.20 EXPLORE Coastal State Parks These unspoiled parks are protected, pristine, and peaceful, yet close to exclusive shopping and casual and fine dining eateries.
+Dr. Beach raves about Grayton Beach State Park, near Seaside on 30A, so why differ with an expert?
 The 2,200-acre park contains three major coastal lakes Western, Alligator and Little Redfish.
 These rare ecosystems are picture-worthy.
 Thirty cabins and campsites get booked as soon as available.
 Topsail Hill Preserve Park in the west end of Walton County, is Grayton Beach State Park's lesser-known but equally appealing cousin.
 Check out the unspoiled beach front, the sand dunes or the freshwater lakes.
 There is a reason this park is always ranked high by guests.
 St. Andrews State Park, on the southeast end of Panama City Beach, is a perfect fit for anglers, picnickers, swimmers and campers.
 The big rocky jetties are perfect for fishing and boat watching.
 Paddle boarding is a hot hobby to view dolphins and fish.
 Take a day trip to Shell Island-a shuttle offers rides for a fee to the undeveloped island.